chris-ernst/fabacademy-challenge-4/README.md

 - screws
 - Arduino board

-Recipe for biomaterials:
+Recipe for biomaterials can be found [here](/2_biomaterials).

-Agar Agar :4g

-Water: 80 ml

-Glycerin: 15 ml

-Process: Mix everything togueter while its cold, then pour the mix on a glass, and heat it in a microwave for 1.30 min.

 ### Audio

-The audio interface we're working with is Ableton
+The audio interface we're working with is Ableton.

 ### Visuals